ome/omeroweb-install/docs/public.rst

 There are several ways of publishing data using OMERO.web:

-- using a URL to launch the web-based Image viewer, as described in :omerodoc:`developers/Web/ViewPort.html#launching-web-viewer`, which can be accompanied by a thumbnail.
-For more details of how to load the thumbnail, see :omerodoc:`developers/Web/WebGateway.html#urls-from-within-omero-web`
+- using a URL to launch the web-based Image viewer, as described in :omerodoc:`ViewPort <developers/Web/ViewPort.html#launching-web-viewer>`, which can be accompanied by a thumbnail.
+For more details of how to load the thumbnail, see :omerodoc:`WebGateway <developers/Web/WebGateway.html#urls-from-within-omero-web>`.

-- embedding the image viewport directly into other web pages, for more details see :omerodoc:`developers/Web/ViewPort.html#embedding_web_viewport`
+- embedding the image viewport directly into other web pages, for more details see :omerodoc:`ViewPort <developers/Web/ViewPort.html#embedding_web_viewport>`

 - allowing public access to the OMERO.web data manager

-- writing your own app to host your public data (see :omerodoc:`developers/Web/CreateApp`) and then allowing public access to the chosen URL for that app
+- writing your own app to host your public data (see :omerodoc:`CreateApp <developers/Web/CreateApp.html>`) and then allowing public access to the chosen URL for that app

 The sections below describe how you might use these features and how to